 - What should I be packing for a Dubai vacation?

-So without further ado, let’s jump into the ultimate list of Dubai Activities!
+So let’s jump into the ultimate list of Dubai activities and best tourist places to visit in Dubai!

 We’re going to start with those Dubai attractions that almost certainly feature on everyone’s Dubai itinerary.
 You can click on these links to go to our more detailed guides on how to visit these top attractions in Dubai: